 Handle complex refactors that span dozens of files simultaneously

-Best for: Students comfortable with the terminal who want maximum flexibility and agentic capabilities.
+The terminal-first approach means zero IDE lock-in and works with any language or project.
 Claude Code excels at large-scale project work, debugging complex issues, and automated testing workflows.

-Fully open-source (Apache 2.0 license) — inspect, modify, and contribute
+Fully open-source (Apache 2.0 license) for complete transparency

 Multi-file editing with sandboxed execution for safe autonomous operations

-How do free AI coding tools compare in completion quality and speed?
-Cursor and GitHub Copilot lead in completion quality with 85-90% accuracy rates, while open-source alternatives like Continue achieve 75-80% accuracy but offer unlimited usage with local models.
+Cursor and GitHub Copilot lead in completion quality with 85-90% accuracy rates and 120-150ms response times, while open-source alternatives like Continue achieve 75-80% accuracy but offer unlimited usage with local models.

 | Tool | Completion Accuracy | Speed (ms) | Context Awareness | Monthly Limit |